Labs64/labs64.com/pages/guidechimp.md

 <div class="row NL_block">
     <h2 class="col-md-12">GuideChimp Licensing</h2>

-    <p class="col-md-8 col-md-offset-2" style="text-align:center;">GuideChimp is made available under the *European Union Public License, version 1.2* or *Commercial License*.
+    <p class="col-md-8 col-md-offset-2" style="text-align:center;">GuideChimp is made available under the <i>European Union Public License, version 1.2</i> or <i>Commercial License</i>.
 The Commercial License requires the payment of a fee for each designated commercial application.
     If you choose not to pay a fee and use the European Union Public License, version 1.2, you are required to release the source code of any program that you distribute that uses GuideChimp.
     If you choose to pay for a Commercial License, you are not required to disclose your source code.</p>
 </div>